 \section{Experiments}

-The experiments first evaluate the model on synthetic data to assess its ability to predict the active set and compare it against a multilayer perceptron (MLP).
-Subsequently, the GNN is applied to datasets with varying problem sizes and to an inverted pendulum control problem.
-The results examine both the predictive accuracy and the impact on solver efficiency.
+The experiments evaluate the model on synthetic data to assess its ability to predict the active set and compare it against a MLP.
+Subsequently, the GNN is applied to datasets with varying problem sizes and an inverted pendulum control problem.
+The results examine the predictive accuracy and the impact on solver efficiency.
 All experiments are conducted on a single NVIDIA Titan Xp GPU.